-It is reasonably foreseen, based on the submitter's amendments to the submission and patents on the new chemical substance, that the new chemical substance could be used under different conditions of use, leading to higher releases to the environment.
+It is reasonably foreseen, based on the submitter's amendment to the PMN, that the new chemical substance could be processed in a manner resulting in surface water concentrations exceeding the chronic COC of 1 ppb.
 The SNUR that has been proposed for this chemical substance defines certain conditions of use as significant new uses.
-The proposed significant new uses include release of the New Chemical Substance resulting in surface water concentrations that exceed 3 ppb.
+The proposed significant new use is any manufacture, processing, or use of the new chemical substance resulting in surface water concentrations exceeding 1 ppb.
 Conditions of use that fall under the restrictions of the proposed SNUR are not likely to present unreasonable risk of injury to health or the environment because (1) those conditions of use are not likely to be commenced during the pendency of the proposed SNUR, and (2) upon finalization of the SNUR, those conditions of use would be prohibited unless and until EPA makes an affirmative determination that the significant new use is not likely to present an unreasonable risk or takes appropriate action under section 5(e) or 5(f).